 Here are the steps I have used to teach our kids to read.

-Don’t start until they are ready!!
+Step 1: Don’t start until they are ready!!

-If you are already reading to your child A LOT, they are going to naturally acquire a pleasure for a good story.
 When they are alone at play, you might see them with an open book pretending to read.
 They might start asking about letters or pointing to words and asking about them.
 They may try drawing letters.
-Any of these things are signs that your child is ready to read.
+Any of these pre-reading skills are signs that your child is ready to read.

-Putting sounds together.
+Step 3: Put sounds together.

 _AT